py5coding/py5book/developer/build_process.md

 the output code, accelerating the build process.
 Use this during development.

 A full build takes under a minute to complete.
-When this runs you\'ll see a lot of logging information appear on the screen.
+When this runs you'll see a lot of logging information appear on the screen.
 There will be a few warnings about skipping typehints for some Matrix functions, but everything else will be info messages.
 You should familiarize yourself